M-Colley/pedsumo/README.md

 - [link.xml](https://sumo.dlr.de/docs/Simulation/Output/index.html) (under 'Additional Debugging Outputs')
 - [personinfo.xml](https://sumo.dlr.de/docs/Simulation/Output/VehRoutes.html) (under 'Further Options')

-All of the generated xml output files (by SUMO) can be deactivated in `config.py`.
+All of the generated XML output files (by SUMO) can be deactivated in `config.py`.

 Important: With an increasing number of activated output files, the performance decreases.

-Also, be aware, if the simulation does not end properly (for example, if you interrupt the program in an unintended way), some of these listed result files may not actually contain any data.
+Also, be aware if the simulation does not end properly (for example, if you interrupt the program in an unintended way), some of these listed result files may not actually contain any data.

-Use the `xml2csvSWA.py` script in 'SumoWithAVs' to quickly convert all xml files within a results folder to csv.
+Use the `xml2csvSWA.py` script in 'SumoWithAVs' to quickly convert all XML files within a results folder to CSV.
 This utilizes Python and the SUMO script `xml2csv.py` by SUMO in the terminal.
-When executing the script, it will prompt you to give a name of a folder located in the 'simulation-results' directory.
+When executing the script, it will prompt you to give the name of a folder located in the 'simulation-results' directory.
 (Example: 20230425-062946-Small_Test_Network)

 Before using it, adjust the `pythonPath` variable accordingly (read comment) and `xml2csvPath` too (also read comment).
-You have several options before executing the script: Add files to exclude_files to exclude them from converting to csv.
+You have several options before executing the script: Add files to exclude_files to exclude them from converting to CSV.
-If `delete_after_convert` is set to True, files that are converted to csv will have their original xml version deleted.
+If `delete_after_convert` is set to True, files that are converted to CSV will have their original XML version deleted.
-`zip_folder_after_convert` will make a zip archive out of the new folder and `delete_original_folder_after_zip` deletes the original folder but only if `zip_folder_after_convert` is set to True.
-The script generally tries to adjust its `xml2csv.py` path to your operating system but you might want to check if the path is correct for your use.
+`zip_folder_after_convert` will make a zip archive out of the new folder, and `delete_original_folder_after_zip` deletes the original folder but only if `zip_folder_after_convert` is set to True.
+The script generally tries to adjust its `xml2csv.py` path to your operating system, but you might want to check if the path is correct for your use.

-Note: The conversion to csv happens automatically after each simulation if the `convert_to_csv_after_sim` in the `config.py` is set to `True` and it prints an error message to the console if you did not adjust the paths in `xml2csvSWA.py`.
+Note: The conversion to CSV happens automatically after each simulation if the `convert_to_csv_after_sim` in the `config.py` is set to `True`, and it prints an error message to the console if you did not adjust the paths in `xml2csvSWA.py`.
 If you use the GUI, you can check a box (or uncheck it) if you want this automatic conversion after the simulation.

 Also note: If the simulation ended with an error (you closed it in an unintended way, computer crash, etc.) using `xml2csv.py` will most likely not work properly and will throw many errors.